NVIDIA-Omniverse/usd-plugin-samples/README.md

 ## File Format Plugins

-A _file format plugin_ is one type of plugin to USD that is responsible for dynamically translating the contents of a foreign format into `SdfPrimSpec` compatible data.
+A _file format plugin_ is the type of USD plugin that is responsible for dynamically translating the contents of a foreign format into `SdfPrimSpec` compatible data.
 While files are common, the source data does not have to reside strictly in a file.

 ![Data Sources](images/data_sources.png)